Sacchan-VRC/SaccFlightAndVehicles/README.txt

 Function highlight objects that are enabled when the function is on.

 Distance_from_head
 Distance that some moving hud elements are projected forward to match the position of other objects on the hud.
-Change this if you move the hud forward (to make it appear smaller)
+Change this if you move the hud objects forward (to make it appear smaller)

 LeaveVehicleButton.cs (new in 1.1)--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Used to leave pilot seat of vehicles.
+Also contains reference to the player in the seat for changing voice volumes and distances, so players inside the plane can hear each other.

 Controls Desktop:
 Return: Leave vehicle